BattleTech: After FASA

 After the FASA Corporation closed in 2000, Wizkids bought the rights to the game in January 2001.
 They reworked the IP to launch their MechWarrior: Dark Age collectible miniatures game, but licensed the rights to continue to publish products for the old game to FanPro (itself a subsidiary of Fantasy Productions).
 Topps bought Wizkids in 2003, but this did not change any publishing agreements at that time.
 FanPro held the license to the original tabletop game (which they rebranded as "Classic BattleTech") until 2007.
 At that point Catalyst Game Labs (CGL) acquired the license from Topps.
 CGL continues to hold the license to this day; with the end of the MechWarrior: Dark Age miniatures game, the name of the traditional tabletop game has reverted to simply BattleTech.

-On 24 June 2009, Catalyst Game Labs announced that they had secured the rights to the "Unseen" art.
+On June 24, 2009, Catalyst Game Labs announced that they had secured the rights to the "Unseen" art.
 As a result, art depicting the original 'Mechs could be legally used again.
-However, an update on 11 August 2009 stated that the part of the deal regarding designs that originated in images from Macross had fallen through, returning the original images to Unseen status once again.
+However, an update on August 11, 2009, stated that the part of the deal regarding designs that originated in images from Macross had fallen through, returning the original images to Unseen status once again.
 Since then, designs that originated in images from Dougram and Crusher Joe are no longer considered Unseen.

+Kickstarters

+In 2019 Catalyst Game Labs launched the Battletech: Clan Invasion crowdfunding campaign on Kickstarter.
+To match its modernization effort around the rules of Battletech, with the Clan Invasion campaign Catalyst Game Labs aimed to update the designs and physical models of a number of classic Battlemechs with modern, plastic kits.
+While initially the campaign sought only a minimum of $30,000 in funding, over its 30-day funding period $2,586,421 was raised.
+This success led to Catalyst Game Labs launching a second crowdfunding campaign in 2023.
+The Battletech: Mercenaries campaign focused on combined arms, updating a number of vehicle designs with plastic models in addition to more Battlemechs.
+The second campaign nearly tripled the amount raised by its predecessor, totalling $7,549,241 pledged in its 30-day funding period.